 The Banksia was named after Sir Joseph Banks who, in 1770, was the first European to collect specimens of these plants.

-South of Western Australia contains the greatest variety with over 60 different species of banksia recorded.
+South of Western Australia contains the most incredible variety with over 60 species of banksia recorded.
 They also make up a large part of flora along the eastern coast of Australia.

 Are Banksias easy to grow?

-Banksias are easy to grow here in Australia if they are planted in full sunlight and well-drained soil.
-If this is unachievable in your conditions, they can be planted in plant pots.
+Banksias are easy to grow here in Australia if planted in full sunlight and well-drained soil.
+If this is unachievable in your conditions, they can be produced in plant pots.

 How Long Does it Take to Grow Banksia’s?